satori-chatbots/chatbot-dojo/README.md

 ### Backend setup

 To make the server run, you need to have the project dependencies installed, but also the `user-simulator` ones.
-To do so, in a preferabily new virtual environment, run the following commands:
+To do so, in a preferably new virtual environment, run the following commands:

 ```bash
 pip install -r requirements.txt